|

 the card - even a crude drawing is okay but try to make it approximately

-the actual size of the card you are ordering.
+the actual size of the card you are ordering and use .
 Use this drawing

 to show us how you want the image placed and any cropping you